 And 64 per cent of respondents to Hootsuite’s 2019 Social Trends Survey said they’re already using Instagram Stories for their social media strategy or plan to do so within the next year.

-Well, stories offer several unique options compared to other posts, including the ability to add things like countdowns, questions and polls, as well as numerous filters and other effects, creating a much more dynamic and interactive experience.
+Stories offer several unique options compared to other posts, including the ability to add things like countdowns, questions, and polls, as well as numerous filters and other effects, creating a much more dynamic and interactive experience.

 In addition, stories offer a less contrived, more casual vibe, which encourages interaction because they tend to feel less scripted and much more authentic.